engineerErica/my-unit-2-practice-assessment/README.md

 4. **Why does the following block of code throw an error?
-Fix this without changing the variable declaration keyword.**
+How can we fix this without changing the variable declaration keyword?**
 ```javascript
 const isMaya🧘🏽‍♀️ = true;